Table of Integrals

 Definite Integrals:

-Substitute and the Feynman-Hibbs Integral can be calculated with Mathematica:
+and the Feynman-Hibbs Integral can be calculated with Mathematica:

-The expression below containing OwenT functions shows up as common term
+The expression below containing OwenT functions shows up as Common Term

 (The integral above got cracked on my daughter' s birthday, so I call it Charlotte' s Integral .)